How to Claim Your Income Tax Refund for FY 2024-25

 - Ensure ITR is verified

-- Follow up with jurisdiction-specific help desk if long-pending
+- Follow up with the jurisdiction-specific help desk if long-pending

 - Contact the CPC helpline or raise a grievance